 Lisa King has worked with many UK designers, Osman Yousefzada, Boudicca and Issa London.
-Along side international brands such as Diane Von Furstenberg, Calvin Klein and Armani.
-NIce work Lisa.
-But for me one of the most amazing insides is she has for many years teamed up alongside stylist and Creative Director (and long-term Kylie collaborator) William Baker.
-For a short period Lisa worked with Judy Blame.
+Alongside international brands such as Diane Von Furstenberg, Calvin Klein and Armani.
+Nice work Lisa.
+But for me, one of the most amazing insides is she has for many years teamed up alongside stylist and Creative Director (and long-term Kylie collaborator) William Baker.
+For a short period, Lisa worked with Judy Blame.
 For those who have no idea what I am talking about let me remind you.

 Steel Flora Collection 2013

 This is her first collection of luxury accessories, she prints the lining of the bags and constructs the jewellery herself.
 Her collection includes scarves, bags and jewellery which look and feel amazing.
 The silk scarves are printed and hand sewn in England.
 I am proud to say she supports British manufacturing.
 The UK has always had a huge reputation for high quality goods.
-Designers like this need to praised for holding onto British Heritage.
+Designers like this need to be praised for holding onto British Heritage.

-I am astounded how amazing these scarves look on any guy.
+I am astounded at how amazing these scarves look on any guy.
 The smart choice of prints and fabric chosen by Lisa will have you wearing these timeless pieces over and over.
-You can team them with a jean jacket, sweater let alone your blazer.
+You can team them with a jean jacket, or sweater let alone your blazer.
 The choice is immense and all down to what message you want to give out.
 In this case screw you all and wear what ever you like.

 Lisa King says: “Throughout my recent work I’ve studied the contrast between masculine industrial forms in engineering and feminine shapes and textures.
 I set out to create two very distinct prints, and manifest the different ways in which i approach print design.”